cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Load Balancing Within a Tier (External LB)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A CloudStack user or administrator may create load balancing rules that balance traffic received at a public IP to one or more VMs that belong to a network tier that provides load balancing service in a VPC.
+A OOTC user or administrator may create load balancing rules that balance traffic received at a public IP to one or more VMs that belong to a network tier that provides load balancing service in a VPC.
 A user creates a rule, specifies an algorithm, and assigns the rule to a set of